Oregon Heritage Trees – Trees that Tell an Historic Story

 We spent the last couple of days exploring around Eugene, Oregon: chasing waterfalls, geocaches, covered bridges and Oregon Heritage Trees.
 We are aware of the need to travel to destinations that make it easy to maintain social distancing practices.
 Here in Oregon we’ve got your social distance travel needs covered.

-Folklore is the Owen Cherry tree, pictured above, was planted in 1847 by Eugene Skinner, co-founder of the City of Eugene in 1853.
+Folklore is the Owen Cherry tree, featured picture, was planted in 1847 by Eugene Skinner, co-founder of the City of Eugene in 1853.
 By 1950 the site of the tree was owned by George Owen, a former Eugene City Councilor, lumberman, and philanthropist.
 Mr. Owen donated the site to the city.
 The Owen Rose Garden has more than 4,500 roses of over 400 varieties.
 The magnificent Owen Cherry was in spectacular spring bloom when we visited this past week.

 The trees that make up the Ellmaker Grove include the 300-400 year old Ellmaker Oak and numerous large big leaf maples that were planted by the Ellmmaker family.
 Of particular historical significance was the proximity of the Ellmaker Ranch to the Applegate Trail.
 The Ellmakers planted a row of maple trees, which they called “Maple Row” leading from the wide Applegate Trail to their smithy.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.